 Some business assets are not liable to IHT on death (or transfer during life).
 The main IHT relief is on:

-- An interest in a business (such as a partner)
+An interest in a business (such as that of a partner)

 - Unlisted securities which (perhaps in conjunction with other unquoted shares or securities) give the owner control of the company.